FuyinCherng/FuyinCherng.github.io/index.md

 # Hello!
 I am Fu-Yin Cherng (程芙茵), currently serving as a tenure-track assistant professor in the [Department of Computer Science and Information Engineering at National Chung Cheng University](https://cs.ccu.edu.tw/?Lang=en).
-I also served as a committee member for the [Best Practices Working Group](https://sigchi.org/people/all-committees/) in SIGCHI.

-My research combines human-computer interaction, data science, and physiological sensing to enhance user interactions with technology.
+My research combines human-computer interaction and physiological sensing to enhance user interactions with technology.
 My areas of expertise include Human-Computer Interaction, Brain-Computer Interface, Neuroergonomics, Learning Analytics, and Data-Driven Design.
 I have had the privilege to work with renowned professors and researchers in various institutions.
 I was a research assistant and a Ph.D. candidate (advisor: [Prof. Wen-Chieh (Steve) Lin](https://gpl.cs.nctu.edu.tw/members/)) at National Yang-Ming Chiao Tung University from 2013 to 2019, then worked as a doctoral research assistant at École Polytechnique fédérale de Lausanne (EPFL) from 2016-2017.
 Later, I worked as a postdoctoral researcher at UC Davis with [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/) in 2019-2020 and with [Prof. Bing-Yu Chen](http://graphics.im.ntu.edu.tw/~robin/) at National Taiwan University in 2020-2021.